Equivariant, Safe and Sensitive -- Graph Networks for New Physics: Inductive biases and QCD

 where ${\Phi}^{(l+1)}_e$, ${\Phi}^{(l+1)}_x$, and ${\Phi}^{(l+1)}_h$ are multilayer perceptrons (MLPs), with $\Phi^{(l+1)}_x$ giving a one-dimensional output with a sigmoid activation, thereby being interpreted as a scalar weight in the aggregation.
 The restriction $j\neq i$ in the aggregation steps can be relaxed as the equivariance is satisfied in its absence.
 Moreover, as the neighbourhood construction modifies the message functions (${\Phi}^{(l+1)}_e$ and ${\Phi}^{(l+1)}_x$) by a product with a step function $\Theta(\Delta R_{ij}<R_0)$ which is itself $\mathbf{E}(2)$ invariant, we can incorporate a local aggregation scheme without impeding global equivariance.
 We note that modifying Eq.~\eqref{eq:ewmp} to

 with a well-behaved (to be learned) function $\mathbf{F}^{(l+1)}$ still conserves collinearity of the updated node features.
+This is because the conservation of collinearity in the second argument already requires its conservation in the first argument $\mathbf{H}^{(l)}_q=\mathbf{H}^{(l)}_r=\mathbf{H}^{(l)}_s$.
+In general, by the definition of a function not being one-to-many, any function $f(\mathbf{H}^{(1)}_i,\mathbf{H}^{(2)}_i,...,\mathbf{H}^{(n)}_i)$ of $n$ node representations $\mathbf{H}^{(l)}_i$ of a single node feature $i$ conserves collinearity, if each $\mathbf{H}^{(l)}_i$ conserves collinearity.
 Equipped with this observation, it is straightforward to modify Eq.~\eqref{eq:en_equi} to satisfy IRC safety by incorporating the energy-weighted sum structure in the aggregation as

 Conservation of collinearity of the updated scalar features $\mathbf{h}^{(l+1)}_i$, and vector features $\mathbf{x}^{(l+1)}_i$ follows from comparing their corresponding aggregation equations to Eq.~\eqref{eq:ang_func_irc}.
 We have modified the input Euclidean norm to the squared value as we have self-loops, and the square root is not differentiable at zero.